-- Immunophenotyping-A technique used to distinguish NHL from other types of lymphoma or other cancerous or noncancerous conditions.
-The hematopathologist looks for the presence of certain antigens or markers on the surface of the cells in a blood or bone marrow sample in order to identify NHL cells and confirm the diagnosis.
-Immunophenotyping can further help determine whether the lymphoma cells are B cells, T cells or natural killer (NK) cells. - Flow cytometry-In this technique, cells are taken from the blood or tissue biopsy sample and put into a machine that detects which proteins (also called "markers" or "antigens") are expressed by the lymphoma cells. - Cytogenetic analysis-This test is used to see if any chromosomal abnormalities are present in dividing cells in a blood or bone marrow sample.
-One of the main methods is fluorescent in situ hybridization (FISH), a laboratory test that uses special dyes to identify abnormalities in chromosomes, such as translocations and deletions.
-Chromosomal abnormalities are important considerations in identifying specific subtypes of NHL and choosing the most effective treatment approach. - Gene expression profiling and microarray analysis-These tests are used to identify cancer subtypes and risk factors.
-The findings help doctors to predict how patients will respond to treatment, as well as which patients may be at increased risk for disease relapse.
-Gene expression profiling and microarray analysis are mostly used as research tools and are not generally used in clinical practice.
+- Flow cytometry-In this technique, cells are taken from the blood or tissue biopsy sample and placed in a machine that detects which proteins (also called "markers" or "antigens") are expressed in the lymphoma cells. - Immunophenotyping-A technique used to distinguish NHL from other types of lymphoma or other cancerous or noncancerous conditions.
+The hematopathologist looks for the presence of certain antigens (or markers) on the surface of the cells in a blood or bone marrow sample, to identify NHL cells and confirm the diagnosis.
+Immunophenotyping can further help determine whether the lymphoma cells are B cells, T cells or natural killer (NK) cells. - Epstein-Barr virus in situ hybridization-A test used to detect the presence of the Epstein-Barr virus (EBV) in a sample of tissue.
+EBV can sometimes be found in people who have diffuse large B-cell lymphoma (DLBCL).
+This test can help determine a person's subtype of DLBCL.

+- Cytogenetic analysis-Chromosomes are structures in cells that contain genetic information that carries instructions for the cell's functions.
+This test is used to see if any chromosomal abnormalities are present in the dividing cells of a blood or bone marrow sample.
+One of the main methods of cytogenetic analysis is fluorescent in situ hybridization (FISH), a laboratory test that uses special dyes to identify abnormalities in chromosomes, such as translocations (portions where the genes between two chromosomes have swapped places) and deletions (a type of genetic change that involves the absence of a segment of DNA).
+Chromosomal abnormalities are important considerations in identifying specific subtypes of NHL, which informs the most effective treatment approach. - Gene expression profiling and microarray analysis-These tests are used to identify cancer subtypes and risk factors.
+The findings help doctors predict how patients will respond to treatment, as well as which patients may be at increased risk for disease relapse.
+Gene expression profiling and microarray analysis are primarily used as research tools and are not generally used in clinical practice.